DerekMaffett/portfolio/README.md

 nil checks that don't really contribute much of anything beyond holding the program together).
 I suspect there is a better way of doing this and would appreciate any feedback on it.

+Also, I found little support within Capybara for issuing direct requests to controller actions as would be necessary to test whether even a normally impossible request for a deletion, update, or creation is possible.
+While the implemenation I used does lock them down, it's not supported well within the integration tests - functional tests may be necessary to test against tools such as curl.